UPDATE: 2 Arrested In Fatal San Jose Shooting Near Site Of VTA Massacre

-SAN JOSE (CBS SF) – Two people have been arrested in connection with a fatal shooting in San Jose on Thursday, not far from last week’s massacre at the VTA rail yard.
+SAN JOSE (CBS SF) – Police arrested two suspects in connection with a fatal shooting in San Jose on Thursday, not far from last week’s massacre at the VTA rail yard.

 According to police, officers responded to the area of North San Pedro and Hedding streets around 1:50 p.m. and found a man suffering from at least one gunshot wound.
 Officers attempted life saving measures, but the victim was declared dead at the scene by paramedics.